ReginaExMachina/scaffold/README.md

 ### Intuitive

-Like many grid systems works with 12 columns, all the required code is sensible and familiar.
+Like many grid systems Scaffold works with 12 columns, all the required code is sensible and familiar.

 Example:
 ```html